Deeply supervised salient object detection with short connections: Experiments and Analyses

-For a given continuous saliency map $S$, we can convert it to a binary mask $B$ using a threshold.
-Then its precision and recall can be computed by $|B \cap Z|/|B|$ and $|B \cap Z|/|Z|$, respectively, where $|\cdot|$ accumulates the non-zero entries in a mask.
+We use three universally-agreed, standard metrics (see also \cite{borji2015salient,cheng2015global,perazzi2012saliency,borji2015salient}) to evaluate our model including precision-recall curves, F-measure, and the mean absolute error (MAE).
+For a given continuous saliency map $S$, we convert it to a binary mask $B$ using a threshold.
+Then its precision and recall are computed as $precision = {|B \cap Z|}/{|B|}$ and $recall={|B \cap Z|}/{|Z|},$ respectively, where $|\cdot|$ accumulates the non-zero entries in a mask.
 Averaging the precision and recall values over the saliency maps of a given dataset yields the PR curve.

 To comprehensively evaluate the quality of a saliency map, the F-measure metric is used, which is defined as

 As suggested by previous works, we choose $\beta^2$ to be 0.3 for stressing the importance of the precision value.